lucasvianav/discord-chatbot/README.md

 ## Config

 You must provide your own Google Sheets API's credentials variables as well as your Discord token, spreadsheet key and MongoDB Atlas URI.
-You must provide the data as a `credentials.json` and `.env` on the project's root directory or as Heroku config variables (if you're hosting in Heroku, see image below).
+The data may be provided as a `credentials.json` and `.env` on the project's root directory or as Heroku config variables (if you're hosting in Heroku, see image below).

 If you don't know how to get Google's API credentials, I recommend [this video](https://www.youtube.com/watch?v=cnPlKLEGR7E).